San Francisco Tours

 Guests photographing sunset near Alcatraz Island during California Sunset cruise.

-• All visitors should carry a government-issued, valid ID proof to board the ferry.
+• All visitors must carry a valid government-issued ID to board the ferry.

-• Large luggage and backpacks are not allowed, either on the ferry or on the island.
+• Large luggage and backpacks (bigger than 16” x 20”) are not allowed, either on the ferry or on the island.

 • Bicycles, skateboards, roller blades, skates, “wheelie” shoes, and weapons are not allowed.

-• Professional photo and video equipment must be authorized beforehand by the administration.
+• Professional photo and video equipment must be authorized by the administration beforehand.

-• Collecting of any sort is strictly prohibited.
+• Collecting and bringing back anything from the island is strictly prohibited.

 • Do not go behind fences or barricades.

-• Practice Leave No Trace on the island.
+• Practice the Leave No Trace Seven Principles on the island.

 • Do not feed birds and wildlife on the island; they are protected by federal law.